Selecting a Water Timer for Your Irrigation System

 - Dual Select

 Most ‘Controllers’ come as rain sensor compatible.
-We offer all manufacturer manuals on our website.
+We have most manufacturer manuals on our website.
 When interested in a controller, it is always advised to read the manufacturer’s manual for a full list of features.

 Looking for a solar model?

-We carry solar models in both controllers and hose-end.
+We carry solar models in both controllers and hose-end timers.